Pasir Ris rail accident: Investigation

 Investigations by SMRT Corporation revealed that there was no request to impose the safety code before the inspection team went on track to investigate the high voltage alarm.
 The engineer did not liaise with the duty station manager on when to impose the safety code and hence did not impose the safety code before the team was supposed to leave the station platform.
 The inspection team walked to the work site instead of taking a designated train to send them there.
-A standard printed sign to warn train drivers that there are works in progress was not displayed but a handwritten sign was displayed with no indication of personnel working on track ahead.
+A standard printed sign to warn train drivers that there are works in progress was not displayed but a handwritten sign was displayed with no indication of personnel working on the track ahead.

 Aftermath

 After an internal investigation, SMRT fired both the engineer who led the track team and the train driver and also disciplined the staff involved for their role in the incident.
 The firing of both employees attracted online controversy, with Singaporeans on social media questioning whether it was the right decision.
 On 2 December 2016, SMRT Trains, the director of control operations and the SMRT engineer who led the track team were charged in court for the incident.
 Upon investigation, it was revealed that safety protocols were not implemented that would have prevented the train from entering the worksite.

-The engineer who led the inspection team was charged with negligence causing death under the Penal Code and was subsequently sentenced to four weeks in jail after he pleaded guilty to that charge.
+The engineer who led the inspection team was charged with negligence causing death under the Penal Code.
+He pleaded guilty and was sentenced to four weeks' imprisonment.

 SMRT Trains and one member of SMRT management were charged for violating the Workplace Safety and Health Act for lapses which led to the accident, and were fined $400,000 and $55,000 respectively after they both pleaded guilty to their charges.

-In July 2018, SMRT was fined S$1.9 million by the LTA for the incident and the tunnel flooding incident at Bishan MRT Station.
+In July 2018, SMRT was fined S$1.9 million by the Land Transport Authority for the deaths of Nasrulhudin and Buhari and a flooding incident at Bishan MRT station.